aryan-binazir/Ruby-Small-Problems/README.md

 # Ruby-Small-Problems
-Set of small problem in Ruby from Launch School.
+Set of small problem in Ruby from Launch School